101 Best New Home Gifts for Young Adults

 Shop now at Amazon From Amazon

-Air purifiers, like this Levoit Vista 200 Air Purifier, can also contribute to energy efficiency.
+Air purifiers, like this Levoit Vista 200 Air Purifier, also contribute to energy efficiency.
 It helps to remove dust, dust mites, etc., from the air, which stops these particles from clogging your HVAC.
 Also, the Levoit has a brushless motor, and consumes as little as 0.9W of electricity.
 Even if you run the air purifier around the clock, the manufacturer says it would only cost $6 a year, which is 30% less than other types of air purifiers.
-In addition to dust, the Vista 200 also removes smoke, allergens, bacteria, and odors.
+I have neighbors that smoke, and noticed that when I was testing the unit I received, there was a significant reduction in 2nd-hand tobacco smoke.
+The air purifier also removes dust, allergens, bacteria, and odors.

+According to the American Lung Association, indoor air pollutants are a contributing factor in infections, asthma, and even lung cancer.

 -